As runners, we love being out on the road or trail, our feet pounding on the ground almost hypnotically. Most of us aren’t exactly gym rats!

 9. Bodycraft Galena Pro Strength System

-If home gyms can be state-of-the-art, that’s what this one is.
+Weightlifting is old school.
+You find something heavy, you pick it up, you put it down.
+Ok, that’s for sure an oversimplification.
+Still, a bit of sleek tech-forward design certainly makes the picking up and putting down both more enjoyable and more effective.
+If home gyms can be state-of-the-art, the Galena Pro fits the bill.
 Featuring two seating stations, you’d be hard-pressed to find an exercise you can’t do on this piece of equipment.
 You can even purchase a leg press to add to it!

 With up to 300lb of resistance, it should be sufficient for most users and provide a good muscle-pumping workout.